TheRoks/therokscom/blog/content/posts/2018/12/list-all-the-rich-text-fields-with-inline-styling-in-sitecore-with-powershell-extensions/index.md

 $props = @{
-    Title = "Rich Text Fields with inline styling" Description = "This report will analyse the branch and will tell you which fields have inline styling."
+    Title = "Rich Text Fields with inline styling" Description = "This report will analyze the branch and will tell you which fields have inline styling."
     Width = 600
     Height = 300
     OkButtonName = "Proceed"